BiltuDas1/RootUnlocker/Release/README.md

 ### Version 1.0.1.2
 Some Downloading bug fixed
-All temporary files will be remove after program close
+All temporary files will be removed after the program close
-What happening in background, all loges are tracked and saved into desktop
+What happening in the background, all loges are tracked and saved into desktop

 ### Version 1.0.1.1
 Initial Released